wernerschuler/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

  - To perpetual ping the Ubuntu VM
    - In PowerShell --> Enter ping [private IP address] -t
- - Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
+ - a.
+Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
    - From your local computer --> portal.azure.com --> go to Network security groups --> Click the Network security group for the Ubuntu VM
  - Under Settings click 'Inbound security rules'
  - Click Add